Determining rough first order perturbations of the polyharmonic operator: Concluding steps

 Hence,

 Thus, we see that after multiplying \eqref{3 terms} by $h$, the latter 2 terms in \eqref{3 terms} go to zero as $h \to 0$.

 We also need to justify that

-We only show why $b^{B}_{\zeta_2 \cdot (A_2-A_1)}(a_2, e^{ix \cdot \xi} h^{m/2}\bar r_1) = \mathcal{)}(h)$.
+We only show why $b^{B}_{\zeta_2 \cdot (A_2-A_1)}(a_2, e^{ix \cdot \xi} h^{m/2}\bar r_1) = \mathcal{O}(h)$.
 The proof for other two terms follows similarly.
 By Proposition \ref{MultiplicationTheorem1}, we have for any $m \geq 2$,

-From \eqref{decay1}, \eqref{decay2} and \eqref{decay3}, we see that \eqref{integral identity for a} is indeed justified.
+From \eqref{decay1}, \eqref{decay2} and \eqref{decay3} we see that \eqref{integral identity for a} is indeed justified.

-\begin{rmk} Observe that because our $A$ and $q$ are rough, by duality and Sobolev multiplication, we get estimates in $H^{m/2}(\Omega)$ norm and hence we need a decay of $h^{m/2}$ so that the $H^{m/2}_{scl}$ norm of the correction term is $\mathcal{O}(1)$.
-If we had just used an $\mathcal{O}(h)$ decay then we would eventually have to use Sobolev estimates in $H^{1}(\Omega)$, which would require $A$ and $q$ to have higher regularity. \end{rmk}
+\begin{remark} {\it Observe that because our $A$ and $q$ are rough, by duality and Sobolev multiplication, we get estimates in $H^{m/2}(\Omega)$ norm and hence we need a decay of $h^{m/2}$ so that the $H^{m/2}_{scl}$ norm of the correction term is $\mathcal{O}(1)$.
+If we had just used an $\mathcal{O}(h)$ decay then we would eventually have to use Sobolev estimates in $H^{1}(\Omega)$, which would require $A$ and $q$ to have higher regularity.} \end{remark}

 Now plug in $a_1 = a_2 = 1 $ in (\ref{integral identity for a}) to obtain